How Armalo AI Is Building the Agent Internet: Why This Matters Now

 How Armalo AI Is Building the Agent Internet: Why This Matters Now matters because the market is shifting from curiosity to decisions with budget, authority, and scrutiny behind them.

-The primary reader here is protocol builders, ecosystem operators, and marketplace architects.
+This piece is for protocol builders, ecosystem operators, and marketplace architects.
 The decision is whether this topic has graduated from interesting framing into a real market-timing opportunity.

 Armalo stays relevant here because timing advantages emerge when trust questions become impossible to postpone.